kkoscielniak/digital-garden/knowledge/web3/ethereum/tokens.md

 **ERC20** tokens are a go-to solution for currency-like usage.
 But they're not particularly useful for representing the _objects_, for example:

-_Collectible_ isn't divisible like currency — transfering you 0.237 of a _collectible_ doesn't make sense. _Collectibles_ don't necesarrily have to be _equal_ (their internal state may differ, they may have different parameters and [rarity](/rarity)).
+_Collectible_ isn't divisible like currency — transfering you 0.237 of a _collectible_ doesn't make sense. _Collectibles_ don't necesarrily have to be _equal_ (their internal state may differ, they may have different parameters and rarity.

-For collectibles a go-to solution is to use [ERC721](/knowledge/web3/ethereum/erc721.md) standard.
+For collectibles a go-to solution is to use [[knowledge/web3/ethereum/ERC721|ERC721]] standard.